VinitraMk/AlgoBook/README.md

 # AlgoBook
 A collection of useful algorithms and data structures.
-Following algorithms have been implemented in c++.
+Following greedy algorithms have been implemented in java.

 #### Greedy